-Smoking is a dangerous habit.
-It can lead to health issues ranging from higher blood pressure to thickened blood to plaque buildup in your arteries.
+Smoking can lead to several health issues, including higher blood pressure, thickened blood, and plaque buildup in your arteries.
 You can dramatically lower your stroke risk by stopping smoking today.

-While you’re at it, try drinking alcohol only in moderation.
+Try drinking alcohol, but only in moderation.
 More studies need to be done in this area, but enjoying just one drink each day may lower your stroke risk.
-Red wine is a good choice because it contains a resveratrol, a phenol that may protect your heart.
+Red wine is a good choice because it contains resveratrol, a naturally occurring compound that may protect your heart.

 Monitor your blood pressure

 If you do have high blood pressure, keeping your numbers in check will also lower your stroke risk.
-It’s actually one of the most important areas in which you should concentrate your efforts.
-What’s ideal?
-Keeping your blood pressure less than 120/80 or at the very least below 140/90.
+A healthy blood pressure is considered less than 120/80.
 Your doctor can give you a better idea of your personal goal.

 Losing weight and exercising more may lower your blood pressure.
 You may also want to reduce your salt intake to 1,500 milligrams or less and stay away from foods like hamburgers and full-fat dairy products.
 If you smoke, stop.

-Some people may need to take blood pressure medications on top of making lifestyle changes.
+Some people may need to take blood pressure medications in addition to making lifestyle changes.